 Biaxial balance technology

-- Minimizing the effects of inertia and other external forces on the load cell during the measurements ensures exact and reliable results.
+- Minimizing the effects of inertia and other external forces on the load cell during measurements ensures accurate, reliable results.

 Two-way-measurements